What Benefit to Students?

 NOTE: The Minor also requires that at least three of the courses (including GEOG 202 and HIST 420) be outside the student’s Major department.

 - For BA students, three years college level study of a European language other than English.

-- For BS, BArch and other non-BA students, two years college level study of a European language other than English.
+- For BS students majoring in a science, BArch or other students with majors outside the social sciences and the humanities, two years of college level study of a European language other than English.

 - Completion of a project, usually a research paper of 10-15 pages, on any topic pertaining to Europe.
 The project may be done in a student’s major (eg. a case study in business; a seminar in history, political science, or literature), or it may be done in the context of HIST 420: Idea of Europe.